 The lessee is not responsible for the disposal or sale price of the vehicle at the end of the contract – which makes it a very easy and risk free way to run a vehicle.

-The only risk to the lessee would be for any excess mileage driven or if the vehicle was not maintained and kept in good condition.
+The only risk to the lessee is where the agreed mileage limit is exceeded or if the vehicle is not maintained and kept in good condition.